BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/README.md

   * 9.1: Understanding Timelock Options
   * 9.2: Using CLTV in Scripts
   * 9.3: Using CSV in Scripts
-* 10.0: Expanding Bitcoin Transactions with Scrits
+* 10.0: Expanding Bitcoin Transactions with Scripts
    * 10.X: Understanding the Possibilities
    * 10.X: Scripting Conditionals
+      * Verify
+      * If
+   * 10.X: A Sample Script
 * 11.0: Writing Bitcoin RPC
    * 11.1: Accessing RPC with Curl
    * 11.2: Accessing RPC with C